 Calico Museum of Textiles

-About 5km north of the centre, in peaceful, shady grounds on the river’s west bank, this ashram was Gandhi’s headquarters from 1917 to...
+In peaceful, shady grounds on the Sabarmati River’s west bank, this ashram was Gandhi’s headquarters from 1917 to 1930 during the long...

-Outside Delhi Gate, north of the old city, the Jain Hatheesingh Temple is constructed of delicately carved white marble.
+Outside Delhi Gate, north of the old city, the Jain Hutheesingh Temple is constructed of delicately carved white marble.
 Built in 1848,...

-This step-well, built in 1499 by the supervisor of Sultan Begada’s harem, has steps down through five levels of carved stone columns to...
+This step-well, built in 1499 by the supervisor of Sultan Mahmud Begada’s harem, descends through five levels of carved stone columns to...

 Calico Museum of Textiles information